zombieCraig/DartRPG/memory-bank/systemPatterns.md

 └─────────────────────────────────────────────────────────┘
 ```

-The Quest system follows these key architectural patterns:
+The Quest and Clock system follows these key architectural patterns:

-1. **Tab-based Organization**: Quests are organized into tabs based on their status (Ongoing, Completed, Forsaken)
+1. **Tab-based Organization**:
+   - Quests are organized into tabs based on their status (Ongoing, Completed, Forsaken)
+   - Clocks are displayed in a separate tab within the same screen

-2. **Card-based UI**: Each quest is displayed as a card with title, rank, progress bar, and action buttons
+2. **Card-based UI**:
+   - Each quest is displayed as a card with title, rank, progress bar, and action buttons
+   - Each clock is displayed as a card with title, type, segment visualization, and action buttons

-3. **Progress Tracking**: Uses a 10-segment progress bar with manual adjustment and progress roll functionality
+3. **Progress Tracking**:
+   - Quests use a 10-segment progress bar with manual adjustment and progress roll functionality
+   - Clocks use a circular segment visualization with 4, 6, 8, or 10 segments

-4. **State Management**: Quest status changes are managed through the GameProvider
+4. **State Management**:
+   - Quest status changes are managed through the GameProvider
-5. **Character Association**: Quests are associated with specific characters
+   - Clock advancement and completion are managed through the GameProvider

+5. **Type-based Organization**:
+   - Clocks are categorized by type (Campaign, Tension, Trace)
+   - Batch operations are available for advancing all clocks of a specific type

-6. **Journal Integration**: Quest status changes create journal entries to document progress
+6. **Journal Integration**:
+   - Quest status changes create journal entries to document progress
+   - Clock completion creates journal entries to document significant events

 ## Technical Decisions